 Oak is an attractive and popular timber that is native to Britain.
-It's a tall, strong and impressive tree and, although conditions will affect the growth rate, it can reach impressive heights of around 60 to 100 feet.
+It's a tall, strong, and impressive tree and, although conditions will affect the growth rate, it can reach impressive heights of around 60 to 100 feet.

 There are hundreds of species, with approximately 25 native to Europe, and this includes deciduous and evergreen varieties.
-Oaks produce acorns which take between six and 18 months to mature and the trees themselves can live for hundreds of years.
+Oaks produce acorns that take between six and 18 months to mature and the trees themselves can live for hundreds of years.

-The wood is a highly attractive, sought after building material that works great as flooring.
+The wood is a highly attractive, sought-after building material that works great as flooring.

-Solid oak exudes a sense of strength, style and beauty.
-Those looking to match the style and elegance of an oak tree with the same wood in their flooring can choose from a wide variety of products, offering a range of styles, shades, finishes and plank widths.
+Solid oak exudes a sense of strength, style, and beauty.
+Those looking to match the style and elegance of an oak tree with the same wood in their flooring can choose from a wide variety of products, offering a range of styles, shades, finishes, and plank widths.

 The products vary in colour from very dark to pale white flooring.
-The varieties also include floors with few natural markings and those with a range of bands, lines and knots.
-Solid oak floors come with a selection of finishes and edge detailing available.Engineered Oak Flooring
+The varieties also include floors with few natural markings and those with a range of bands, lines, and knots.
+Solid oak floors come with a selection of finishes and edge detailing available.

 Comprises several wood layers stuck to one another under high pressure.
-This method of construction helps in creating wooden floors which boast higher strength and durability compared to solid oak floors, whilst retaining the same aesthetic quality.
+This method of construction helps in creating wooden floors that boast higher strength and durability compared to solid oak floors, whilst retaining the same aesthetic quality.

 Most solid floors have a tendency to shrink and expand.
-This happens because of room humidity changes, changing room temperature and moisture in the subfloor.
-Oak Engineered Flooring is more resistant and can prevent such problems from occurring.Oak Effect Laminate Flooring
+This happens because of room humidity changes, changing room temperature, and moisture in the subfloor.
+Oak Engineered Flooring is more resistant and can prevent such problems from occurring.

-Laminate flooring is a material that blends the synthetic with the natural, combining natural wood with synthetic fibres, making it a firm and solid flooring surface that can look just like a hardwood or other surfaces like stone.
+Laminate flooring is a material that blends the synthetic with the natural, combining natural wood with synthetic fibres, making it a firm and solid flooring surface that can look just like hardwood or other surfaces like stone.

 Oak is one of the most popular designs of laminate floors that reflects the current fashion for hardwoods in general and oak in particular.
-Those looking for the ideal design can choose between light, medium or dark shades, wide or narrow planks and smooth or bevelled edges.Oak Effect Vinyl Flooring
+Those looking for the ideal design can choose between light, medium, or dark shades, wide or narrow planks, and smooth or bevelled edges.

-Oak vinyl flooring comes in white, black, light, medium and dark shades and mirrors the effect of real oak flooring but with the added benefit of being cheap, waterproof and easy to clean.
+Oak vinyl flooring comes in white, black, light, medium, and dark shades and mirrors the effect of real oak flooring but with the added benefit of being cheap, waterproof, and easy to clean.